-I think it fair to say that we all have, at one time or another, drama in our family.
+I think it fair to say that we all have had to deal with drama in our family at one time or another.

 Recurring issues and explosions can keep you stuck in a pattern that doesn’t help anyone, especially you.

 Family relations are perhaps the most challenging relationships, and they, therefore, offer the most significant benefit to our personal growth as conscious human beings.

 Here is some advice on working through those family conflicts and how you can rise above it all.